 Posted by: David Scott

-acceptable use, content management, data breach, data theft, IT security, IT Wars, security policy, the business-technology weave
+acceptable use, business security, content management, data breach, data theft, IT security, IT Wars, security policy, the business-technology weave

 I’ve been doing a little work for a big State agency.
 By “big,” I mean big budget, large number of citizen-clients served, lots of personnel records, and – as in all big environments – lots of potential for harm absent strong controls.
 What sort of harm are we talking about?
 Data breach: With exposure of names, addresses, work histories, and even arrest records and information about children and spouses… occasionally, SSNs are parts of these data sets.